Interactive Voice Response Line configuration

 Step 7

-- Enter the phone number that the call will be routed to once the option is selected.
-Enter the Area Code and Local Dialling Number (10-digits total).
-When done, click Create.
+3. Phone number — enter the phone number the call will be forwarded to when this option is selected.
+Enter the area code and local number (10 digits total).

 Step 8